MubaiHua/ucla-cat/mac/setup-guide.md

 Enter your UCLA Logon ID and password.
 Then a chrome window will pop up and the survey will start auto-filling.

 You only need to enter the activation link or account information for this first time.
-Click `autofill` and the survey will be filled automatically.
+From now on, you can click `autofill` and the survey will be auto-filled on its own.

 ## Schedule survey auto-fill everyday